smarvar/Convolutional_Autoencoder/README.md

 This script is designed to run in Google Colab and use the GPU to run it.
 * File: Autoencoder_breast_2_0_.ipynb
-* The set of CT images to be evaluated must be loaded.
+* To load the set of CT images, the directory where they are located must be indicated in the ld.dataset function
 * The load_dataset.py code allows you to generate the dataset with these images.